Rinzan-NP/Flight-Delay-prediction-/README.md

 - **Error Handling**: Robust error handling with user-friendly messages
 - **Modularity**: Organized into logical function groups within the single file

-## 📄 License

-This project is open source and available under the MIT License.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

-## 📞 Support

-For support or questions, please open an issue in the project repository.